JudyKibe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond : Sets ythe permission of the file to only other users 9-John_Doe : Sets the mode of the file to group owners read and execution and all other users write and execute 10-mirror_permissions : sets the mode of the file to mirror Oleh's mode
+8-James_Bond : Sets ythe permission of the file to only other users 9-John_Doe : Sets the mode of the file to group owners read and execution and all other users write and execute 10-mirror_permissions : sets the mode of the file to mirror Oleh's mode 11-directoriies_permissions : Adds execute permission to all subdirectories